 Dan Morgan's grandfather Clifford had a stroke three years ago.
 It opened Dan's eyes to the harsh impact a stroke can have not only on the survivor, but also on their family.

 "Before my grandfather, I had known a few people who'd had strokes and fully recovered, but I hadn't realised how devastating it could be and how it puts everything on hold, especially for the relatives who spend their time helping."

 Clifford was 79 when he had the first stroke and it was totally debilitating.

 Dan recalled: "The stroke happened in the night: my nan noticed something wrong and called an ambulance straight away."

 Clifford's first stroke was so serious his family thought they were going to lose him and the hospital recommended switching off the machines that were keeping him alive.
-Incredibly he began to breathe by himself and after a year in hospital he returned home.
-In that time he had progressed from hardly being able to move, to sitting up to have a conversation, to starting to learn to walk again.
+Incredibly he began to breathe by himself and after a year in the hospital, he returned home.
+In that time, he had progressed from hardly being able to move, to sitting up to have a conversation, to starting to learn to walk again.